History of the Institution

 Any Image

-The Department started surfacing way back on 4th December 1857, when the Court of Directors, Government of India issued orders for formation of General Department of Account including the offices of Audit, Pay and Account in the several presidencies as well as in the Punjab under the Government of India, to which all nominations was to be made by the Government General in Council.
+The Institution started surfacing way back on 4th December 1857, when the Court of Directors, Government of India issued orders for formation of General Department of Account including the offices of Audit, Pay and Account in the several presidencies as well as in the Punjab under the Government of India, to which all nominations was to be made by the Government General in Council.

 The Governor General in Council was of opinion that it was necessary that the prospect of remuneration would be somewhat better than in the general line of the service, and that the salaries would be so graduated as to give a fair average of promotion, so as to ensure as far as possible that those entering the Department would continue in it.
-His Lordship in Council resolves that no officer would be permitted to enter the General Department of Account under five years’ standing, when a young officer may be expected to have gained sufficient experience for the purposes of the Department, to have gained sufficient experience for the purposes of the Department.
+His Lordship in Council resolves that no officer would be permitted to enter the General Department of Account under five years’ standing, when a young officer may be expected to have gained sufficient experience for the purposes of the Institution, to have gained sufficient experience for the purposes of the Institution.

-Junior Civil Servants would be allowed to register their application for employment in General Department of Account, after the above mentioned period of service as vacancies occur, when the applicants would be subjected to an examination in book-keeping, working of the revenue system of the Presidency to which they belong, management of District Treasuries and examination papers together with reports from the Local Governments on the general aptitude for business of the several candidates, would be forwarded for consideration of the Governor General in Council, on the understanding that the officer who appears best qualified for the duties of the Department would, as a rule, be selected.
+Junior Civil Servants would be allowed to register their application for employment in General Department of Account, after the above mentioned period of service as vacancies occur, when the applicants would be subjected to an examination in book-keeping, working of the revenue system of the Presidency to which they belong, management of District Treasuries and examination papers together with reports from the Local Governments on the general aptitude for business of the several candidates, would be forwarded for consideration of the Governor General in Council, on the understanding that the officer who appears best qualified for the duties of the Institution would, as a rule, be selected.

 Any Image

-Post designated Proposed Salaries
+Post Designated Proposed Salaries

 Accountant General to the Government of India Rs.3500